 Stoppages of work because of disputes between employers and employees.
 These include strikes and lock-outs (where an employer stops employees from entering a place of work).
 Figures include the number of days lost to workplace disputes in the public and private sectors and the number of workers involved.

-Between February to April 2016 and May to July 2016, the number of people in work increased.
-The number of unemployed people and the number of people not working and not seeking or available to work (economically inactive) fell.
+Between March to May 2016 and June to August 2016, the number of people in work and the number of unemployed people increased.
+The number of people not working and not seeking or available to work (economically inactive) fell.